Homocysteine, discovered in 1932, is an amino acid, but not the good, building block kind.

 Homocysteine is produced in the normal biosynthesis of the amino acids methionine, abundant in animal protein, and cysteine.
 Put simply, homocysteine is produced when you digest chicken, pork, beef or lamb, nuts, cheese, fish, soybeans, eggs — basically, the high protein foods, whether animal or plant based.

-While it sounds as if you must walk a dangerously narrow path between too much and too little high protein food, there’s “safety gear” according to studies.
+It sounds as if you must walk a dangerously narrow path between too much and too little high protein food, but, there’s “safety gear” according to studies.
 In fact, you might call three of the B vitamins, B6, B12, and folate your highly recommended “Buddy System”.

 There are, of course, two ways to look at your buddies.
-You can see them as supplements you get from bottles, or you can see them as nutrition you get from your meals.
+You can see them as supplements you get from bottles, or you can see them as nutrition you get from meals.

 Vitamin B12 lozenges ~ B12 (Methylcobalamin) lozenges work, no doubt.
 For instance years ago when I first published a page on homocysteine a woman called me to say she’d read my page after she had a mini stroke and that she’d begun using vitamin B12 lozenges.
 Her next homocysteine test showed a significant drop.
 She was so happy, and thanked me profusely.